nedbat/coveragepy/doc/excluding.rst

 Note that when using the ``exclude_lines`` option in a configuration file, you are taking control of the entire list of regexes, so you need to re-specify the default "pragma: no cover" match if you still want it to apply.
+The ``exclude_also`` option can be used instead to preserve the default exclusions while adding new ones.

 The regexes only have to match part of a line.
 Be careful not to over-match.
 A value of ``...`` will match any line with more than three characters in it.